coderdj/kodiaq/_sources/options.txt

     the path.
 Using a wildcard (*) at the end of the string only will cause the end of the filename to be dynamically generated based on time and date.
 Please don't put a wildcard anywhere except the end of the string.
-The first integer defines the compression (0-off 1-snappy).
-The second int defines the number of events per file.
+The int defines the number of events per file.
     The software only supports up to 10,000 files per run so don't make this too huge (the last file will just get all the data if this number is overrun).
 Writing -1 means all data in one file.

+  * **COMPRESSION** {int}
+    Turn compression on (1) or off (0).
+Applies to mongodb and file output.
+Compression done with the google snappy package.

 An example of how these options appear in the .ini file is shown below. ::